IHE/ITI.mCSD/input/pagecontent/volume-1.md

 <div style="clear: left;"/>
 **Figure 1:46.8.1-3: Organization-specific Endpoint Hosted by Affiliation**

-Organization E is directly reachable by an endpoint hosted by a hidden (i.e. not in the directory) Intermediary F:
+Organization E is directly reachable by an endpoint hosted by a hidden (i.e., not in the directory) Intermediary F:
 <div>
 {%include dir-org-specific-endpoint-inter.svg%}
 </div>